 \section{Method}

-Assume that we have two input images, which are represented as ${I_x}$ and ${I_y}$.
-The aim of face swapping is to synthesize a new face image ${I_{x \to y}}$ that has the same identity as ${I_x}$ (the source image) and the same attributes, e.g., pose, expression, lighting and background, as ${I_y}$ (the target image).
-The process of face swapping is highly underconstrained due to the shortage of ground-truth data samples.
+Assume we have two input images, represented as ${I_x}$ and ${I_y}$.
+Face swapping aims to synthesize a new face image ${I_{x \to y}}$ that has the same identity as ${I_x}$ (the source image) and the same attributes, e.g., pose, expression, lighting, and background, as ${I_y}$ (the target image).
+Face swapping is highly underconstrained due to the shortage of ground-truth data samples.
 In this paper, we exploit another symmetric network to alleviate this problem.
-That is, we also synthesize a face image ${I_{y \to x}}$ that has the same identity as ${I_y}$ (the source image) and the same attributes as ${I_x}$ (the target image).
-The proposed method is a face swapping method based on the symmetric network structure.
+That is, we synthesize a face image ${I_{y \to x}}$ that has the same identity as ${I_y}$ (the source image) and the same attributes as ${I_x}$ (the target image).
+The proposed face swapping method is based on the symmetric network structure.

 Specifically, an adversarial learning framework is constructed in our method, which consists of a generator $G$ and a discriminator $D$.
-The generator $G$ is made up of a Disentangled Representation Module (DRM), named $E{}_{enc}$, and a Semantic-guided Fusion Module (SFM), denoted $E{}_{dec}$. $E{}_{enc}$ consists of two networks: an attribute encoder network ${E_{attr}}$ and an identity encoder network ${E_{id}}$. $E{}_{dec}$ contains only one network: a semantic-guided fusion decoder network ${G_{f}}$.
-Given an input image ${I_x}$ or ${I_y}$, ${E_{attr}}$ is trained to encode the attribute information (e.g., pose, expression, lighting and background).
+The generator $G$ consists of a Disentangled Representation Module (DRM), named $E{}_{enc}$, and a Semantic-guided Fusion Module (SFM), denoted $E{}_{dec}$. $E{}_{enc}$ consists of two networks: an attribute encoder network ${E_{attr}}$ and an identity encoder network ${E_{id}}$. $E{}_{dec}$ contains only one network: a semantic-guided fusion decoder network ${G_{f}}$.
+Given an input image ${I_x}$ or ${I_y}$, ${E_{attr}}$ is trained to encode the attribute information (e.g., pose, expression, lighting, and background).
 In contrast to ${E_{attr}}$, ${E_{id}}$ takes ${I_x}$ or ${I_y}$ as input and is explored to extract the identity information.
-Finally, ${G_{f}}$ combines the identity information of ${I_x}$ (or ${I_y}$) with the attribute information of ${I_y}$ (or ${I_x}$) and produces the final synthetic image ${I_{x \to y}}$ (or ${I_{y \to x}}$). $D$ is a normal discriminator that is trained to distinguish synthetic images from real images.
-It is used to encourage the generator to synthesize more realistic images.
+Finally, ${G_{f}}$ combines the identity information of ${I_x}$ (or ${I_y}$) with the attribute information of ${I_y}$ (or ${I_x}$) and synthesizes the swapped image ${I_{x \to y}}$ (or ${I_{y \to x}}$).
+Here, $D$ is a discriminator trained to distinguish synthetic and real images.
 Figure~\ref{fig:framework} shows the overall framework of our method.